-"No, it’s…something else," Grif replied slowly before the orange-hued soldier twitched backward with a disgusted scowl.
+"No, it’s…something else," Grif replied slowly before the chupadore twitched backward with a disgusted scowl.
 "Oh, what the fuck, its arm got blown right the fuck off, it’s over there on the ground next to it!"
 He pointed at the severed limb with a shake of his head, taking a step back.
 "What the hell is going on here?"

 "My guess is someone managed to follow the tail-end of our dimensional rift," Lone offered, carefully stepping past Grif to join his companion, who had dropped down to one knee to examine the body more carefully.
-"Is that…a Post-It note on its face?"
+"Is that…a post-it note on its face?"

 "That sounds unlikely!
 Considerin’ how long this useless sack of orange laziness has survived around these Blues, I highly doubt they have the chops to kill anything at all!"
 Sarge declared as he finally stomped over with Simmons at his side.
-The veteran soldier nonetheless gave a low whistle at the sight of the corpse, glancing around for a moment after noting the angle of its neck.
+The veteran nonetheless gave a low whistle at the sight of the corpse, glancing around for a moment after noting the angle of its neck.

 "Looks like it probably fell off the roof, maybe after they…you know, shot its arm off," Simmons offered with a frown.
 "Broke its neck coming down.
 But what the hell IS it?
 It’s…it’s another alien, but…where is its mouth?
 How come it doesn’t have any fur or a tail, or..."

 "For once, the space-dogs do not have an answer," Mahihko interrupted, though his tone was unexpectedly low.
 "We been chased by all manner of cops, soldiers, mercs and plain ol’ thugs, from all corners of the globe…and a couple that weren’t even from our world.
-And this thing is definitely wearing armor, and that’s definitely military-grade gear.
+An' this thing is definitely wearin' armor, and that’s definitely military-grade gear.
 But we ain’t never seen a species like this.
 It’s…smooth, but not like a reptile at all."
 He paused and then added with a finger raised: "Honestly, it’s pretty fuckin’ ugly.
 I’ve slept with some questionable dudes, but woof.
 This thing just looks…weird."